DAAHNYUAD/daahnyuad.github.io/_posts/2026-04-07-Assignment2.md

 Once you have saved an html file to your satisfaction using the notebook, download it out of posit.cloud.

+## **Step 5**: Pushing your html map to Github Pages

+In the Github web-based interface, create a new repository in your Github account used for this course.
+You can see the example in https://github.com/DAAHNYUAD/ of one called "hostedmaps."
+In Github desktop,

 The last step of visualization is to push it to your Github page. ...

 ## **Step 6**: Conduct your Analysis